 This process is called “biological aging” and gives this Sherry a pungent yeasty character.
 The longer it takes, the stronger will be the yeasty notes of the wine.
 Typically, biological aging takes between two and eight years.
 By this time, the yeast consumes all of the nutrients in the wine, and the flor crust becomes unstable.

 At this point, the winemakers end the first maturing phase by adding alcohol.
 The alcohol kills the flor crust and brings the wine to a level of about 17% alc.

-The next step in the production process is a second maturation phase, which is typical for Oloroso Sherry: the “oxidative aging”.
+The next step in the production process is a second maturation phase, which is typical for Oloroso Sherry: “oxidative aging”.
 The winemakers further age their wines by using the Solera method.
-The exposure to oxygen causes the Sherry to concentrate and increases its alcohol level.
+The exposure to oxygen causes the wines to concentrate and increases their alcohol level.
 Besides, it gives the wine its typical amber-golden color.
 This oxidative aging phase is significantly longer than the biological aging period.
 It can take 10 to 30 years and, in some cases, even longer.